JetBrains/teamcity-docker-images/dockerhub/teamcity-agent/README.md

 The problem is, that multiple agent containers would use the same (`/opt/buildagent/*`) directories as they are mounted from the host machine to the agent container and that the docker wrapper mounts the directories from the host to the nested docker wrapper container.
 And, you cannot use multiple agent containers with *different paths* on the host as the docker wrapper would still try to map the paths as they are in the agent container, but from the host machine to the nested docker wrapper container.
 To make several agents work with docker wrapper and docker.sock option, one have to build different teamcity-agent docker images with different paths of teamcity-agent installation inside those images (like `/opt/buildagentN`), and start those images with corresponding parameters like `-v /opt/buildagent1/work:/opt/buildagent1/work` etc.

+#### Starting docker server inside agent container

+With this option teamcity agent container starts its own new Docker daemon.

-2) New Docker daemon running within your container (note that in this case the container should be run with the **—-privileged** flag, which is also risky from the security perspective).
-We recommend running such builds on the TeamCity image with the `-linux-sudo` tag suffix.
+In this case the container should be run with the **—-privileged** flag, which is also risky from the security perspective.

+With this approach, you have to use a TeamCity agent image with the `-linux-sudo` tag suffix:

 ```
 docker run -e SERVER_URL="<url to TeamCity server>"  \
+    -u 0 \
     -v <path to agent config folder>:/data/teamcity_agent/conf \
     -v docker_volumes:/var/lib/docker \
     --privileged -e DOCKER_IN_DOCKER=start \
-    jetbrains/teamcity-agent
+    jetbrains/teamcity-agent:2021.1.1-linux-sudo
 ```

 The option `-v docker_volumes:/var/lib/docker` is related to the case when the `aufs` filesystem is used and when a build agent is started from a Windows machine ([related issue](https://youtrack.jetbrains.com/issue/TW-52939)).